 In May 2015, we were given this wonderful story, A Stone Is A Strange Thing on the topic of Ebola.
 It was developed and donated to us by Anise Waljee, long-time colleague and mentor and one of the Children for Health Founding Trustees.
 Anise developed the story alongside colleagues who knew deeply the context in Sierra Leone.
 We then worked with David Gifford, our wonderful illustrator, and tested these too.
 Please download the story for free from our shop and share it with others.

 When the programme was at the end of its initial phase we developed this two sided poster to enable people to understand quickly what it was all about.
-This too is available from our shop.
+This is available in three langauges and available from our shop.